-B Stigma-Free is a national non-profit 501(c)(3) organization that helps create a kinder society so people with differences are accepted, respected and included for who they are; Through Cross-Identity Collaboration™ we partner with our stakeholders to educate and engage the community to reduce bias and prejudice.
-Loretta Jay is its co-founder and Executive Director.
+B Stigma-Free was a national non-profit 501(c)(3) organization that helped create a kinder society so people with differences are accepted, respected and included for who they are; Through Cross-Identity Collaboration™ we partnered with stakeholders to educate and engage the community to reduce bias and prejudice.
+Loretta Jay was its co-founder and Executive Director.

 Stigma is a pervasive problem impacting many identities.
 It degrades, destroys dignity and self-esteem, marginalizes and compromises the happiness and quality of life of those oppressed and judged.
 Its consequences are far-reaching and include bullying, shaming, and isolation that act as major barriers to one living a full and meaningful life.
 Resultant violations of basic human rights including poverty, impaired social relationships, difficulty achieving competitive and integrated employment and housing, inadequate healthcare, discrimination, and self-stigma.
 Negative attitudes about people who are different permeate our society.
 Policies and practices by public officials, whether they are politicians, policy makers, police officers, or other public servants, are influenced by personal stereotypes and public opinion.